 Beautiful furniture pieces no longer are the exclusive province of the living room, dining room or bedroom.
-Bathroom furniture in your Master Bath has become mainstream.
+Bathroom furniture in your Primary Bath has become mainstream.

-The trend toward outfitting master bathrooms with beautiful furniture reflects the changing dynamic of baths, especially the master bath.
-The master bathroom has become a room that provides a refuge from the frenetic pace of daily life.
+The trend toward outfitting primary bathrooms with beautiful furniture reflects the changing dynamic of baths, especially the primary bath.
+This room has become a room that provides a refuge from the frenetic pace of daily life.
 The bath is a haven where families can make unique design statements and enjoy spa-like experiences.
 It is a place where individual family members can steal a few minutes all of their own to relax and rejuvenate.

 The increased popularity of bath furniture also corresponds to the growing size of the bathroom.
-In the last two decades, the size of the master bath has climbed by an average 180 square feet.
-Today, in larger homes master baths can exceed 300 square feet.
-We are seeing a trend that moves away from filling master baths with built-in cabinets and countertops.
-Instead our customers prefer freestanding étagères, cabinets, armoires, wall-hung vanities, seating areas and storage pieces.
+In the last two decades, the size of the primary bath has climbed by an average of 180 square feet.
+Today, in larger homes primary baths can exceed 300 square feet.
+We are seeing a trend that moves away from filling primary baths with built-in cabinets and countertops.
+Instead, our customers prefer freestanding étagères, cabinets, armoires, wall-hung vanities, seating areas and storage pieces.